State of California

 Birding California

-Almost half the state’s 158,000 square miles are publicly owned.
-As Arnold Small (1994) notes, California includes 8 national parks, a national seashore, 4 national recreation areas, 7 national monuments, 21 national forests, 3 national marine sanctuaries, federally protected wilderness areas, desert conservation areas, and national wildlife refuges, as well as state parks, state refuges, and wildlife management areas.
+Almost half the state’s lands are publicly owned.
+California includes 8 national parks, a national seashore, 4 national recreation areas, 7 national monuments, 21 national forests, 3 national marine sanctuaries, federally protected wilderness areas, desert conservation areas, and national wildlife refuges, as well as state parks, state refuges, and wildlife management areas.

-619 bird species had been officially recorded in California.
+More than 700 bird species had been recorded in California.
 Several counties have lists of over 450 species and growing numbers of birders in their own 400 Clubs.
 Two counties, LA and San Diego have topped the 500 mark!
 The state Big Day record stands at 231 species!
 In some places one can encounter over 100 species in a day of vigorous birding anytime in the year.

 So how can I describe this place for general visiting birders, without knowing their plans and hopes?
 I can’t.
 It would be better, perhaps, to recommend what books may help in different places, and to suggest some ways to get a birding visit under control at least in anticipation.